From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Related Work

 \subsection{Computer-Using Agents (CUAs)}

-Recent advances in desktop automation have produced a range of LLM-powered agent systems.
-UFO \cite{zhang2024ufo} represents one of the earliest multi-agent automation frameworks for Windows, emphasizing GUI interaction through the integration of UI Automation and visual perception.
+Recent advances in desktop automation have led to various LLM-powered agent systems.
+UFO \cite{zhang2024ufo} represents one of the multi-agent automation frameworks for Windows, emphasizing GUI interaction through the integration of UI Automation and visual perception.
 NAVI \cite{bonatti2024windows}, a single-agent baseline from WAA, leverages both screenshots and accessibility metadata to facilitate GUI understanding.
 OmniAgent \cite{lu2024omniparser} combines OmniParser for visual grounding with GPT-based action planning, enabling robust multimodal reasoning.
 Agent S \cite{agashe2024agent} employs a multi-agent architecture with experience-driven hierarchical planning, optimized for executing complex, multi-step tasks.
 Operator \cite{openai2025computer}, a recent high-performance CUA from OpenAI, simulates human-like mouse and keyboard operations based on screenshot inputs.
-While these systems demonstrate the promise of LLM-driven desktop agents, they often suffer from shallow OS integration and heavy reliance on brittle visual inputs.
+Despite their promise, these systems often exhibit shallow OS integration and heavy reliance on brittle visual inputs, resulting in suboptimal accuracy on fine-grained tasks such as spreadsheet operations \cite{zhang2024ufo,chen2025map}.